CrowdStrike/falcon-helm/README.md

 # Deployment Considerations

 To ensure a successful deployment, you will want to ensure that:
-1. By default, the Helm Chart installs in the `default` namespace.
+1. By default when deploying using a Helm Chart, the Helm Chart installs in the `default` namespace.
 Best practices for deploying to Kubernetes is to create a new namespace.
    This can be done by adding `-n falcon-system --create-namespace` to your `helm install` command.
+You do not have to do this when using the Helm Operator.
 1. You have access to a containerized falcon sensor image.
 This is most likely through a private image registry on your network or cloud provider.
 See [https://github.com/CrowdStrike/Dockerfiles](https://github.com/CrowdStrike/Dockerfiles)